A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Decreasing Home Value

-A significant decrease in your home's value can also be a sign of trouble.
-If you owe more on your mortgage than your home is worth, it's called being "underwater," and it can lead to foreclosure.
+A significant decrease in your home's value can be an alarming sign.
+When you owe more on your mortgage than what your home is currently worth, a situation known as being 'underwater,' it increases the risk of foreclosure.
+This financial imbalance can create challenges in managing your mortgage obligations effectively.

 Utility Disconnections